 All nursing students must meet the health and safety standards of the clinical facilities at all times.
 All clinical facilities/agencies require nursing students to undergo criminal background checks and drug screenings prior to being placed at their /agencies for clinical experiences.
 All nursing students must have clear criminal background checks and drug screenings to participate in placement(s) at clinical facilities/agencies.
 The background check is not a requirement for admission to the nursing program, however, a background check must be completed after an invitation for admission is received.
 Students are solely responsible for all costs associated with obtaining background checks and drug screens through the College of the Canyons authorized vendor.
-Please contact the Nursing Department for the current cost of background checks and drug screenings are determined by the individual clinical facilities/agencies in accordance with their rules and/or regulations.
+Please contact the Nursing Department for the current cost of background checks and drug screens.
+However, all decisions regarding background checks and drug screenings are determined by the individual clinical facilities/agencies in accordance with their rules and/or regulations.